GaborWnuk/image-preview-react-native-demo/README.md

 Mechanism was described by [Facebook in August 2015](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/).

 ## Installation
-Demo is based on (at least)[React Native 0.38](https://facebook.github.io/react-native/) and dependencies described in `package.json` file.
+Demo is based on [React Native 0.38](https://facebook.github.io/react-native/) (at least) and dependencies described in `package.json` file.

 Build is pretty straightforward: